Anadea/anadea_blog/content/posts/best-practices-of-ai-application-security-for-businesses/index.md

 ## What Makes AI Application Security Different from Traditional App Protection Measures?

 Traditional approaches to app security were elaborated long before the mass adoption of AI.
-That’s why all the measures are mainly focused on the protection of code and data from exploits.
+That's why all the measures are mainly focused on the protection of code and data from exploits.
 The range of the most common risks in this case includes injection attacks, privilege escalation, and API misuse.

 AI application security introduces a new layer of complexity.